Riverside International Speedway: IWK 250

 The primer event at Riverside is the IWK 250.
 In 2007 the annual 250 mile race at the track was repurposed to raise money and garner support for the IWK Health Centre in Halifax, Nova Scotia.
 It has since become one of the premier Late Model races in North America, attracting national attention, as well as some of the sports top drivers, including NASCAR Champions Brad Keselowski and Matt Crafton, V8 Supercars Champion Marcos Ambrose, and Daytona 500 winner Joey Logano.

 Track design

 Riverside International Speedway is designed as a scaled-down version of the famed Bristol Motor Speedway in Bristol, Tennessee.

-In 1967 track builder John Chisholm called up NASCAR co-founder Bill France, Sr. and told him about his intentions of building a half mile racetrack in Nova Scotia.
-Big Bill told Chisholm that a half mile track would be too hard on the engines, cars, tires and engines and invited him and his surveyors down to Bristol to get the dimensions of the track and then shrink them down.
+In 1967 track builder John Chisholm called up NASCAR co-founder Bill France Sr. and told him about his intentions of building a half mile racetrack in Nova Scotia.
+Big Bill told Chisholm that a half mile track would be too hard on the cars, tires and engines and invited him and his surveyors down to Bristol to get the dimensions of the track and then shrink them down.
 Chisholm and his crew did just that and started construction of Riverside in 1968.

 The track is designed as an asphalt oval that is 0.333 mi in length with 14° banking in the turns, and 5° banking on both straightaways.